AtrayeeNeog/Visualization_2019-20/Documentation/Meeting_2020_05_31_MOM.md

-* 0: Our guy called someone or someone called him -> keep both
+* eType = 0: Our guy called someone or someone called him -> keep both
-* 1: Our guy mailed someone or someone mailed him -> keep both
+* eType = 1: Our guy mailed someone or someone mailed him -> keep both
-* 2: Our guy bought an item -> (should we keep all the people who also sold or bought this item?)
+* eType = 2: Our guy bought an item -> (should we keep all the people who also sold or bought this item?)
-* 3: Our guy sold an item -> (should we keep all the people who also sold or bought this item?)
+* eType = 3: Our guy sold an item -> (should we keep all the people who also sold or bought this item?)

 * Modify:
   * only check for the exact person who sold him that thing or bought sth from him

-* 4:
+* eType = 4:
   * (1) Our guy published a paper with some people: 3 other papers[check the tamplate and see how many authors are there for each paper] [dendogram]
   * (2) Our paper had some authors(5 other authors + our guy): keep both
-* 5: consider the 29 categories- Source is a person we keep the Source
+* eType = 5: consider the 29 categories- Source is a person we keep the Source
   * Target is a person we keep the Target

-* 6: Our guy travelled somewhere at some time
+* eType = 6: Our guy travelled somewhere at some time
     * check the Template
     * possibly write an algorithm